garanyan-03/Bonus_project/README.md

 What I Used
 - Python
-- time library — to wait 1 second between each line
+- time library to wait 1 second between each line
-- split() — to separate the input into hours, minutes, seconds
+- split() to separate the input into hours, minutes, seconds
-- While loop — to keep counting down
+- While loop to keep counting
-- Functions — to organize the code
+- Functions